megakemp/megakemp.github.io/_posts/2014-04-24-bdd-all-the-way-down.md

 At this point we're ready to write our first test.
 But, since there's still no code for the feature, what exactly are we supposed to test?
 The answer to that question is simpler than you might expect: _the system itself_.

-We're implementing a requirement for our Game of Life web API here.
+We're implementing a requirement for our Game of Life web API.
 The user is supposed to make an HTTP request to a certain URL sending a list of cells formatted as JSON and get back a response containing the same list of cells after the rule of underpopulation has been applied.
 We'll know we'll have fulfilled the requirement when the system does exactly that.
 It's, in other words, the requirement's _acceptance criteria_.
 It sure sounds like a good place to start writing a test.

 Let's express it the way [formalized by Dan North](http://dannorth.net/introducing-bdd):